 Since you’re on a bike tour, you’ll probably want to give most big cities a wide berth.
 Sometimes, big cities can’t be avoided—you need a visa or you’ve got to stock up on supplies.

 Don’t worry.
 As long as you don’t bike at night or do something really foolish like cycle through a slum and start flashing around a fat wad of cash, you’re unlikely to run into trouble.

 Sometimes locals will tell you that a particular stretch of road is known to attract highway bandits.
 Now if you run into a bunch of these scary guys on a lonely stretch of road, you’re in trouble.
 Fortunately, bandits in Africa are not known to be particularly violent.
 You hand over your cash and camera, end of story.

-Mostly, staying safe is just a question of keeping your wits about you .
-Don’t play the hero by biking through an area that is recovering from civil war or is known for unrest.
+Mostly, staying safe is a question of keeping your wits about you.
+Don’t play the fearless adventurer by biking through an area that is recovering from civil war, controlled by Islamic militants, or known for unrest.

 The African psyche